Logan-Fouts/Thesis/Developing The Idea/Notes.md

 - when should we start implementing?
 - what should we focus on?
-- how expensive should our experiments be?
+- how extensive should our experiments be?
-- do we need to justify the reason why we go with layered architecure?
+- do we need to justify the reason why we go with layered architecure?j